Zeppo Marx: Early career and the Marx Brothers

-Having watched his brothers for many years, Zeppo could imitate and replace any of the others when illness kept them from performing live on stage, most notably stepping in for Groucho during a tour of their greatest scenes when Groucho was recovering from appendicitis.
+Having watched his brothers for many years, Zeppo could imitate and stand in for any of the others when illness kept them from performing live on stage, most notably stepping in for Groucho during a tour of their greatest scenes when Groucho was recovering from appendicitis.
 This tour took place around the release of the film Animal Crackers.
 Groucho said: "He was so good as Captain Spaulding in Animal Crackers that I would have let him play the part indefinitely if they had allowed me to smoke in the audience."
 (Note: Some have suggested that Zeppo appears as Groucho during a blackout scene in the filmed version of Animal Crackers.
 There is no direct evidence that Zeppo doubled for Groucho in this scene.
 Film scholars have noted that the brothers' characters appear to be played by stand-ins during the blackout sequence where the paintings are switched.
 No known documentation indicates whether stand-ins were used, nor why they would have been used, or what their identities would have been.)
 However, Zeppo did not develop his own comic persona to play against those of his brothers.
 Critic Percy Hammond wrote in 1928:

 One of the handicaps to the thorough enjoyment of the Marx Brothers in their merry escapades is the plight of poor Zeppo Marx.
 While Groucho, Harpo, and Chico are hogging the show, as the phrase has it, their brother hides in an insignificant role, peeping out now and then to listen to plaudits in which he has no share.

 The popular assumption that Zeppo's character was superfluous was fueled in part by Groucho.
 According to Groucho's own story, when the group became the Three Marx Brothers, the studio wanted to trim their collective salary, and Groucho replied, "We're twice as funny without Zeppo!"

 Zeppo was mechanically adept and largely responsible for keeping the Marx family car running.
 He later owned Marman Products Co., which machined parts for the war effort during World War II.
 The company produced a motorcycle called the Marman Twin as well as the Marman clamps used to hold the atomic bombs inside the B-29 bombers Enola Gay and Bockscar.
 He obtained patents for a wristwatch that monitored pulse rate and sounded an alarm if the heartbeat became irregular, and a therapeutic pad for delivering moist heat to a patient.

 The 2024 book by Robert S Bader Zeppo: The Reluctant Marx Brother said that Zeppo was deeply associated with gangsters, and was called to testify before a grand jury in 1958 about missing funds in a gambling syndicate.
 According to Bader his brothers were so worried about his associates and high-stakes gambling that they considered disowning him; but they were always personally close.

 After retiring from the screen, Zeppo founded a large theatrical agency with his brother Gummo and they represented numerous screenwriters and actors, including their brothers.